• Home

 Arc flash studies are becoming increasingly important, as they can help ensure that operational personnel are adequately protected, and provided with suitable PPE, for any switching duties.
 These studies are typically carried out to IEEE 1584 and look at the typical busbar clearances, working distance, fault levels and protection operating time to identify the total incident energy in Cal/cm2, to ensure it is within safe operating limits, and what level of PPE is required.
 Studies can be carried out using either ETAP or DIgSILENT as required.

-Transient and Dynamic Stability Studies
+Transient and Dynamic Studies

 Transient and Dynamic stability studies are most frequently associated with island power systems and embedded generators, and are used to measure voltage stability, frequency stability in relation to faults, loss of main supplies, generation and load acceptance and rejection.
 These studies are useful for identifying any the need for load shedding systems, fast differential protection schemes or other form of power system compensation.
 Studies can be carried out using either ETAP or DIgSILENT as required.